Sigvard Eklund: Career

 In 1957, he was Secretary General for the Second International United Nations Conference on the Peaceful Uses of Atomic Energy.
 He was appointed as Director General of the International Atomic Energy Agency in 1961.
 Eklund was reappointed four more times in 1965, 1969, 1974 and 1977, holding the post for twenty consecutive years until he retired and was named Director General Emeritus.

-Eklund became a member of the Swedish National Commission for Physics (Svenska nationalkommissionen för fysik) in 1947 and a member of the Royal Swedish Academy of Engineering Sciences in 1953.
-He became an honorary doctor in Graz in 1968, in Kraków 1971 and in Bucharest in 1971.
-Eklund became a member of the Royal Swedish Academy of Sciences in 1972 and honorary doctor of technology at Chalmers University of Technology in 1974 and at the Columbia University in 1977.
-He became an honorary doctor in Moscow in 1977 and in Buenos Aires in 1977.
-Eklund became an honorary doctor of technology in Budapest in 1977, an honorary senator at the University of Vienna in 1977, an honorary doctor of technology in Dresden in 1978, at the Yonsei University in Seoul in 1978, at the National Agrarian University in Peru in 1979 and at the Royal Institute of Technology in Stockholm in 1980.
-Eklund became a member of the National Academy of Engineering in United States in 1979.

-He received the American Atoms for Peace Award in 1968.

 Personal life

 In 1941 he married adjunct lecturer Anna-Greta Johansson (born 1915), the daughter of merchant Algot Johansson and his wife Ester (née Sundkvist).
 After retiring, Eklund resided in Vienna, Austria until he died in 2000.